 Integrative medicine puts the philosophy of integrative health to practice.
 It is both holistic, preventative, and patient-centered in nature.
 The focus of integrative health is wellness and healing; not illness.
-A diagnosis of a long-term disease does not have to prevent you from living well.
+A diagnosis of a chronic health condition does not have to prevent you from living well.
 Taking an integrative approach can help you get there.

 A key piece of integrative health and medicine is the inclusion of western medicine in an individual’s treatment plan and health care team.
-The Caring Ambassadors believes that seeking out the best medical practitioners and treatments for your long-term disease(s) should always be the first stop in your journey.
+The Caring Ambassadors believes that seeking out the best medical practitioners and treatments for your chronic health condition(s) should always be the first stop in your journey.